Home Warranty vs Saving Money: Which Strategy Saves You More?

 Frequently Asked Questions

-Is a home warranty worth it financially?
+Is a home warranty worth it financially in 2026?

 What percentage of home warranty claims get denied?